-As an integral part of its governance for Green, Social and Sustainability Bonds, Assicurazioni Generali has set up a Sustainability Bond Committee, which brings together various departments within the Group to supervise the activities following the potential issuance of the Green, Social and Sustainability Bonds, the selection and monitoring of the pool of the Eligible Green and Social Assets (Eligible Assets) and to ensure the compliance of the Green, Social and Sustainability Bonds with best practices.
+As an integral part of its governance for Green Bonds, Assicurazioni Generali will set up a Green Bond Committee, bringing together various departments within the Group to supervise the activities following the potential issuance of the Green Bonds, the selection and monitoring of the pool of the Eligible Green Assets and to ensure the compliance of the Green Bonds with best practices.

-More specifically, the role of the Sustainability Bond Committee will be:
+More specifically, the role of the Green Bond Committee will be:

-- To review and validate the existing pool of Eligible Assets; - To review and validate the new investments/financing to be included in the pool of Eligible Assets; - To manage any future updates of the Framework; - To monitor any on-going evolution related to Green, Social and Sustainability Bond market practices in terms of disclosure/reporting, harmonization; - To monitor at least on a yearly basis the impacts of the investments and financings included in the pool of eligible assets.
+- To review and validate the existing pool of Eligible Green Assets; - To review and validate the new investments/financing to be included in the pool of Eligible Green Assets; - To manage any future updates of the Framework; - To monitor any on-going evolution related to Green Bond market practices in terms of disclosure/reporting, harmonization.

-The Sustainability Bond Committee will meet on a semi-annual basis and will be chaired by the Head of Group Debt and Treasury function.
+The Green Bond Committee will meet on a semi-annual basis and will be chaired by the Head of Group Debt and Treasury function.

-Members of the Sustainability Bond Committee will include the following departments:
+Members of the Green Bond Committee will include the following departments:

-- Group Debt and Treasury: in charge of coordinating the different teams involved in the process, taking the decision of new issuance, investin the unallocated proceeds; - Corporate Sustainability and Social Responsibility team: responsible for ensuring the consistency be-tween the characteristics of the eligible assets and the broader Generali Group Sustainability strategy; - Group Investment Governance team: responsible for ensuring that the eligible assets are consistent with the Group Responsible Investments guidelines and in charge of providing updates on the investment/financing activity performed in the sustainable investments;
+- Group Debt and Treasury: in charge of coordinating the different teams involved in the process, taking the decision of new issuance, investing the unallocated proceeds; - Corporate Sustainability and Social Responsibility team: responsible for ensuring the consistency between the characteristics of the eligible assets and the broader Generali Group Sustainability strategy; - Group Investment Governance team: responsible for ensuring that the eligible assets are consistent with the Group Responsible Investments guidelines and in charge of providing updates on the investment/financing activity performed in the sustainable infrastructure category;

-- Generali Real Estate team: responsible for providing semi-annual updates on the investment/financing activity performed in the Green Buildings and Affordable housing category; - Group Integrated Reporting team: to validate the annual reporting for investors and to review the appropriate external independent auditors' report and address any issues arising; - Group Investor & Rating Agency Relations team: responsible for liaising with external parties within the analysts and investor communities; - Group Capital Management team: responsible to ensure coordination with the issuance of green insurance linked securities; - The Human Safety Net team: responsible for sharing the social initiatives implemented across the Group.
+- Generali Real Estate team: responsible for providing semi-annual updates on the investment/financing activity performed in the Green Buildings category; - Group Integrated Reporting team: to validate the annual reporting for investors and to review the appropriate external independent auditors' report and address any issues arising; - Group Investor Relations team: responsible for liaising with external parties within the analysts and investor communities.